22 May 2019

 The Enhanced Learning Credits Scheme (ELCAS), supported by the MOD and providing financial assistance to its retired service personnel, can support you with further learning.

 Do you want to drive your company further than ever before?
 Or maybe you want to be at the heart of the action back at base?
 There's loads you can learn that can help you progress in the transport training sector.

-Budding drivers can access a wide range of lorry driving courses, both for Large Goods Vehicles and Heavy Goods Vehicles, and there are other avenues open for topping up your skills, like courses in making proper fire precautions, and understanding road law.
+Budding drivers can access a wide range of lorry driving courses for Large Goods Vehicles.
+There are also other avenues open for topping up your skills like courses in making proper fire precautions and understanding road law.
 But if you'd prefer to be driving something a little nimbler at work, you can always learn forklift skills that'll pay the bills.

 Thinking of upskilling with GTG?
 Check out our list of courses.